codedoctor/hapi-auth-anonymous/README.md

 ## How does this work?

 The scenario is like this: A user opens an app on a mobile device, and is identified by some persistent UUID.
 Each request to the backend includes and Authorization: anonymous [UUID] header.
-The UUID must be in the 24 hex format used by mongodb.
+The UUID can be any format as long as it is a string.
 This module now ensures that, either a new user is created in the backend or an existing user with that id is retrieved.
 Voila, we support anonymous users.

 ## See also